 The walk also offers insight into the lives of some Bath residents and visitors who contributed to dismantling the slave economy by writing and campaigning against it like Emma Sturge, Hannah Moore or William Wilberforce.
 Their efforts, however, should not cast shadow on the agency of those Africans who resisted colonial exploitation through frequent uprisings in the Caribbean or through campaigning, public speaking and writing like Olaudah Equiano, Ignatus Sancho or Ellen and William Craft.
 To present a fuller picture of the city’s history, the walk also pays tribute to prominent Africans and African descendants who visited the city like violin virtuoso Georges Bridgetower and actor Ira Aldridge, or those that settled in Bath like the Emperor Haile Selassie.

 The walk is mainly flat and will cover about 2.5 miles in the city centre, there are plenty of facilities nearby.
-It starts at Kingston Parade and finishes at Theatre Royal.
+It starts at Bath Abbey (Kingston Parade, the square next to the Abbey) and finishes at Theatre Royal.

 This walk is led by Christina Horvath and Benjamin Van Praag from University of Bath.

-Booking is essential, you can book your free place here.
+Booking is essential, you can book your free place here – book Bath’s past.